UPSC Exam > UPSC Notes > Indian Economy for UPSC CSE > Economic Growth & Development: Economics

 The key aspects of economic development are outlined below:

-Five pillars of Economic Development
+Five Pillars of Economic Development

 The Five pillars of Economic Development are crucial for understanding the process of economic growth and sustainability.
 These pillars form the foundation for a country's economic progress and well-being.
+In 2025, India emphasizes digital infrastructure and green energy as emerging pillars.

 Economic Growth & Development: Economics | Indian Economy for UPSC CSE